+In 2007 Jeff and I were drowning in debt.
 We got a question from one of our listeners, who wrote, “Your story is so inspiring.
-I would love any resources to help get out of debt.
-I’m currently unemployed and my husband and I are drowning in debt with no plan to pay it off.”
+I would love any resources to help me get out of debt.
+I'm currently unemployed and my husband and I are drowning in debt with no plan to pay it off.”

-I thought this would make a great podcast episode because I know a lot of people are struggling with this right now (because COVID) and it’s unfortunate, but it typically takes some sort of catastrophe before we really look at the problem that we’re having and that’s what happened with us.
+You might be struggling with this right now (because COVID).
+It's unfortunate, but it typically takes some sort of catastrophe before you really look at the problem that you're having.
+That's what happened to us.

-In 2006, I was diagnosed with cancer and we almost lost our house.
+In 2006, I was diagnosed with cancer.
+We almost lost our house.
 It was devastating.
 It really made me think about what we were doing financially.
-When everything was said and done with chemo and with cancer, we had over $200,000 in debt, and that didn’t include our mortgage.
-That was a home equity line, student loans, credit cards.
-I think there might have been a car in there.
-I’m not sure if we’d had our cars paid off by that point.
+We had over $200,000 in debt, and that didn't include our mortgage.
+Our debt included a home equity line, student loans, credit cards, and probably a car loan as well.

-We had no idea what we’re going to do, but I knew that we could not keep going the way that we were going.
+If something were to happen to me, I didn't know what Jeff was going to do.
+We had no idea what we're going to do, but I knew that we could not keep going the way that we were going.
 That was just not going to work.
-I know people who have declared bankruptcy, and we considered doing it, but it’s not a great feeling.
-There are certain types of debts that are not going to go away if you declare bankruptcy.
+Declaring bankruptcy was not an option, because that would not get rid of all debt.
 Tax debt will not go away.
-Student loan debt will not go away, and that was a pretty significant chunk of what we had.
+An student loan debt will not go away.
+That was a pretty significant chunk of the debt we had.
 We also had a home equity line, and the only way that was going to go away was if we sold our house.
 We really like our house.
 So we decided to buckle down and figure out how we were going to pay this off.

-I totally appreciate this person that wrote in with this question because it takes a lot of courage when you are in that position, to ask for help.
-That’s the first step, acknowledging that you have a problem and need to fix it.
+It takes a lot of courage when you are drowning in debt to ask for help.
+That's the first step, acknowledging that you have a problem and need to fix it.

 The way that you start is a two-pronged approach.
-I think you have to do both.
-We follow Dave Ramsey and I know Dave Ramsey is not for everybody, but I want to talk about some basic things that we did that I think that most people are not willing to do when they’re trying to pay off their debt.
+You have to do both.
+We follow Dave Ramsey and I know Dave Ramsey is not for everybody, but there are some basic things you should do when you are paying off debt.

-In football, you have to have a really good offense and a really good defense.
-If you’re married, you have to do this together.
-If one of you was on board to do it and the other one isn’t, it’s not going to work.
-You won’t be able to dig yourself out faster than your spouse can put you back in.
-Luckily Jeff and I were totally on board.
-This is what we’re going to do.
+In order to pay off your debt, you need to have a really good offense and a really good defense.
+If you're married, you have to do this together.
+If one of you was on board and the other one isn't, it's not going to work.
+You won't be able to dig yourself out faster than your spouse can put you back in.

 What does that mean to play offense and defense?
 Let's start with defense.

-For us, defense meant keeping the money in the house.
-Keeping it in our household so that we could use it to pay off debt.
+Defense means keeping the money in the house.
+Keeping it in your household so that you can use it to pay off debt.